 Regarding the use of materials needed for the production of AHPs, one key focus is the sustainable sourcing of the main materials, i.e. fluff pulp, viscose, cotton, SAP and plastics.
-If materials from renewable sources are used for the manufacture of AHPs, it should in principle be proven (by use of LCA) that they are environmentally preferable compared to materials made from non-renewable resources, and vice versa.
 A more complicate but important issue would be to set "eco-design criteria" aimed at saving resources and reducing the use of materials (for instance by limiting the weight of the product and the content of cellulose).